pawelblaszczyk5/planner-tokenami/README.md

 ## Summary about Tokenami

+### Pros:

 - Type-safe way of applying styles through inline attributes, with theming support that compiles to atomic CSS
 - No bundler integration, CLI usage
-- Super powerful styles composition
+- Super powerful styles composition and flexibility
+- Built-in utilities for styles merging and managing variants
 - Theming and configuration is 🔥, it strikes good balance between configurability and ease of use out-of-the box.
 The API is quite minimal but powerful
-- TypeScript integration is powerful, but performance (Intellisense, `tsc`) takes a small hit
 - Just ultra interesting project on how CSS variables can be used to the extreme
+- TypeScript integration is powerful...

+### Cons

+- ...but performance (Intellisense, `tsc`) takes a hit
+- Works best with `js(x)/ts(x)` files only, due to the custom intellisense and styles object notation